jamiealquiza/langolier/README.md

 Langolier
 ========

-Note: Langolier is sort of a sprawling hack to work out functionality that I'm ultimately building into a more powerful Scala based application.
+Note: Langolier is sort of a sprawling hack to work out functionality that I'm ultimately building into a different, more powerful service.

 # Overview